-- 1. The most effective counter measure against shoplifting is courteous, interested personnel.
+1. The most effective counter measure against shoplifting is courteous, interested personnel.
 A salesgirl who exhibits concern will prevent the shoplifter from operating unnoticed.
 If the clerk is waiting on one customer, she should tell others that she will join them shortly.
-Once a thief knows that he is being watched, he is less likely to practice his trade. - 2.
-The manner in which merchandise is displayed and the arrangement of aisles and counters may help dissuade shoplifters.
+Once a thief knows that he is being watched, he is less likely to practice his trade.

+2. The manner in which merchandise is displayed and the arrangement of aisles and counters may help dissuade shoplifters.
 Use of patterns of three and of circle patterns are effective deterrents to theft.
-If each item displayed on the counter is displayed in the pattern of three, it can readily be seen by a glance of a well-trained sales person whether or not the display has been tampered with.
+If each item displayed on the counter is displayed in the pattern of three, the shoplifter. target.